sparkymat/archmark/README.md

 N.B: Everything in the download folder (configured using `DOWNLOAD_FOLDER`) will be served under `/b/` sub-path.

+## API

+The app exposes an API which can be used to add bookmarks.
+The API requests are authenticated using API tokens that the user can manage from the API Tokens tab.

+After creating a user token, you can use it as follows (using curl as an example):

+> ```curl -XPOST -H "Content-Type: application/json" -H "Authorization: Bearer <token-here>" -d '{"url": "url-to-add-here"}'  "http://localhost:8080/api/add"```

 ## Configuration

 Both the app and the worker are configured using environment variables.